Sitecore/Sitecore.Demo.Platform/README.md

 ### Optional Modules

-In addition to base XP 9.2 with SXA, the following optional modules are required to enable additional demo functionality:

-* ***Optional Modules***

 The following optional modules enable synchronization with Dynamics CRM or Salesforce CRM (relevant account required)

 * Base Data Exchange Framework modules